-Since the day that SE-EDUCATION was founded, SE-ED has strongly determined to be an organization that participates in developing human resources and making 'Smarter Thais'.
+Since the day that SE-EDUCATION was founded, SE-ED has strongly determined to be an organization that participates in developing human resources and making 'Thais smarter'.
 And every stake holders satisfy with this determination.
 All rewards was self-evidence that SE-ED always placed importance on being good governance.
 All rewards can be seen as follows:

-O Received 'excellence' or 5 stars from corporate governance evaluation for 9 consecutive years (2008 - 2016).
+- O Received 'excellence' or 5 stars from corporate governance evaluation for 10 consecutive years (2008 2017).
+From Thai Institute of Directors (IOD). - O Won an Outstanding Investor Relations Award in SET Awards 2017 by Stock Exchange of Thailand (SET).

-- O Received SET Social Enterprise Investment Awards from SET in SET Sustainability Awards 2015.
+- O Received an Honor Trophy for being a private organization with excellence in Corporate Social Responsibility from Ministry of Social Development and Human Security (MSDHS) in the 15th Anniversary of MSDHS.
+(2017). - O Won the 6th Tara Award (2017), a prize for individuals or organizations with a heart of bodhisatta and perform a good deed for society in a micro level (family, community, and local) and in a macro level (Thai and international societies). - O Received SET Social Enterprise Investment Awards from SET in SET Sustainability Awards 2015.
 This prize is meant for the registered companies which prominently support Social Enterprise. - O Received SET Award of Honor in Corporate Governance for the four times from SET Awards 2014.
-The award is for the excellence in corporate governance for 6 consecutive years. - O Was evaluated '5 TIA' in organizing the Annual General Shareholders Meeting for 7 consecutive years (2009 - 2015). - Received Investors' Choice Award for receiving 100% scores from the evaluation of the Annual General Shareholders Meeting for 6 consecutive years (2009 - 2014). - O Received 'Board of the Year for Distinctive Practices Award 2010/2011'. - O Received 'Outstanding Corporate Social Responsibility Awards' from the SET Awards 2011.

-- Achieved the Princess Cup from Her Royal Highness Prince Maha Chakri Sirindhorn for being a large organization which applied sufficiency economy philosophy with business operation (from Sufficiency Economy Contest 2nd) in 2010. - O Awarded CSR Awards 2009 2010 (awarded for outstanding listed company who operates responsibly toward society and environment). - O Awarded the Top Corporate Governance Report Awards 2009 2010 (Outstanding in Good Governance Report). - O Won Best Shareholder Treatment Awards 2008. - O Received 'Board of the Year for Distinctive Practices Award 2006/2007'. - Awarded for 'outstanding network bookstore 2002 2003' and awarded for 'Excellence bookstore of the decade (year 2004)'.
+The award is for the excellence in corporate governance for 6 consecutive years. - O Was evaluated '5 TIA' in organizing the Annual General Shareholders Meeting for 7 consecutive years (2009 2015).
+From Thai Investors Association (TIA). - O Received Investors' Choice Award for receiving 100% scores from the evaluation of the Annual General Shareholders Meeting for 6 consecutive years (2009 2014).
+From Thai Investors Association (TIA). - O Received 'Board of the Year for Distinctive Practices Award 2010/2011'.
+From Thai Institute of Directors (IOD). - O Received 'Outstanding Corporate Social Responsibility Awards' from the SET Awards 2011. - O Achieved the Princess Cup from Her Royal Highness Prince Maha Chakri Sirindhorn for being a large organization which applied sufficiency economy philosophy with business operation (from Sufficiency Economy Contest 2nd) in 2010. - Awarded CSR Awards 2009 2010 (awarded for outstanding listed company who operates responsibly toward society and environment). - O Awarded the Top Corporate Governance Report Awards 2009 2010 (Outstanding in Good Governance Report). - O Won Best Shareholder Treatment Awards 2008. - Received 'Board of the Year for Distinctive Practices Award 2006/2007'.
+From Thai Institute of Directors (IOD). - O Awarded for 'outstanding network bookstore 2002 2003' and awarded for 'Excellence bookstore of the decade (year 2004)'.